NickJeff13/MarineGenomeAssemblies/README.md

 # MarineGenomeAssemblies
-A repo for code analyzing and marine genomes produced by DFO and the Canada Biogenome Project
+A repo for code assembling, annotation, and analyzing marine genomes produced by DFO and the Canada Biogenome Project

 ## Species targeted
 1. Atlantic Whitefish